 Next on the list is, of course, Wacom!
 They are very popular and their products are great and even though they can be quite expensive, there are some good, cheaper alternatives for you, like:

-- Wacom Intuos Small is perfect for beginners.
+- Wacom Intuos Small (click to see the price on Amazon) is perfect for beginners.
 Pretty slim and small, around 20x16cm and with 4096 pen pressure levels.
 When you buy this tablet, it also comes with 1 free download from two software of your choice: Corel Painter Essentials 6 and Corel Aftershot 3.
 This tablet is a bit more expensive than the one above and it usually costs around 79.95$.

 Lastly, another Huion.
 This one I can 100% vouch for it since it’s the one I’ve been using for some time now.

-- The Huion 1060 Plus.
+- The Huion 1060 Plus(click to see the price on Amazon).
 It’s a bigger tablet, with quite a lot of buttons that you can assign functions to.
 Its size is about 24x36cm and it has 8192 pen pressure levels and it comes with a built-in 8gb card.
 The pack also comes with a bag to store your tablet and a glove for you to use while drawing and it’s only around 82.99$!

 Graphics Tablets Advantages and Disadvantages